Erock on Jul 26th 2011 at 3:27:46 PM

 - British comedian Rob Wilton had a routine where he was a fire chief who spent a ridiculous amount of time taking down the details from an emergency phone call, and an even longer time passing them on to his crew chief.
 The punchline is, "It's a big fire... should be, by now."

 - The AI in The Sims is notorious for starting fires while cooking and failing to do anything productive while there is a fire.
 Sims automatically queue the "Panic!" action when a fire starts and will only attempt to put the fire out if specifically told by the player to do so.

 - Dwarves in Dwarf Fortress have an unhealthy relationship with fire.
 Specifically, they have a complete indifference to it.
 A dwarf on fire will continue with his/her normal routine, setting everything on fire that they pass.
 This will last until they burn to death or are somehow extinguished.

-- In Regular Show, season 3 "Diary", when Mordecai and Rigby are trying to fix the lock on Margaret's diary with superglue and they used to much, they try to remove the superglue with heat by putting the diary over a grill.
-But the diary catches on fire and Rigby tries to extinguish the fire with lighter fluid which made it worse.
+- In Regular Show, when Mordecai and Rigby are trying to fix the lock on Margaret's diary with superglue and accidentally use too much, they try to remove the superglue with heat by putting the diary over a grill.
+But the diary catches on fire and Rigby tries to extinguish the fire with lighter fluid, which makes it worse.